 - Create an effective pipeline to bring diverse employees to your company.
 Just as you can take your organization to the places where diverse groups already are, you can also use recruitment strategies that will bring diverse candidates to you.
 Creating internship programs and scholarships that target the groups that you want to recruit can help you nurture relationships with accomplished students from underrepresented communities and help your company become their top choice when it’s time for them to look for a full-time job.
 Also, encourage your minority employees to tell people in their communities about your company and make referrals to their friends and family members.

 - Use language that resonates with different candidate demographics in job advertisements.
 The language that recruiters use when crafting job posts can either telegraph the importance of diversity or discourage prospective candidates from considering their company.
-For example, Jumpstart research shows that male candidates are 27% more likely to apply for jobs than female candidates.
+For example, Canvas research shows that male candidates are 27% more likely to apply for jobs than female candidates.
 In order to recruit more female workers, adjust the language of your job advertisements to make them more psychologically appealing to women.
 Instead of using words that are typically considered more masculine—like ambitious, competitive, and confident—use more feminine words in your ads, like honest, loyal, and cooperative.

 - Apply blind hiring techniques to avoid subconscious bias.
 Even though people in an organization may have the best intentions of being fair during the hiring process, the truth is everyone harbors some types of biases—even when they aren’t consciously aware of them.
 In order to eliminate this propensity from your company’s recruiting, you can adopt a blind approach to hiring where you black out all of the personal information on resumes—such as names, addresses, dates of birth, and locations—so that you’re not using these factors to evaluate candidates.
 Also, blind interviews that allow candidates to anonymously answer initial screening questions electronically through a recruitment platform further reduce the chances of biases creeping into the process.